eCommerce & Subscriptions for the oldest magazine in the United States

 Some of the key elements of the Ultra solution:

 Integrations with legacy systems are a critical component of every eCommerce implementation.
 Trying to determine the best workflow of data and tackling the technical challenges take a lot of time, effort, and expertise.
-Two important integrations for the Scientific American project were CDS, their legacy fulfillment system, and content management system.
+Two important integrations for the Scientific American project were CDS, their legacy fulfillment system, and a content management system.

 Some of the highlights of the integration between Ultra and CDS include: